-The big break for GP arrived when Silvio Berlusconi single-handedly created for Italy the “Tv per ragazzi” (kids TV), dedicated TV programming that occupied many children’s afternoons.
+The big break for GP arrived when Silvio Berlusconi adopted the “Tv per ragazzi” (kids TV) for his three channels: dedicated TV programming that occupied many children’s afternoons.

 At the time, in 1984, only GiG had the financial prowess to produce enough TV commercials to fill three different channels’ worth of kids’ shows and cartoons.

-Exactly how Preziosi’s company ended up having as much space on television as GiG did is pretty unclear.
+Pretty soon, Preziosi’s company ended up having as much space on television as GiG did.
 Someone from GiG speculated that probably Berlusconi and Enrico Preziosi reached an agreement, in order to keep the market balanced between two big companies.

-But, again, mere speculation; what surely happened, anyway, is that Giochi Preziosi ended up investing an unprecedented amount of money in advertising for Sega.
+But, besides gossip what surely happened, anyway, is that Giochi Preziosi ended up investing an unprecedented amount of money in advertising for Sega.
 Not only on Berlusconi’s television network, but on others too, as we will see later.